pauljickling/notes/rust/18_patterns_and_matching.md

 The difference between the `_` on its own and as a prefix is important.
 On its own it doesn't bind any values which is why it can act as a wildcard.
 As a prefix however the assignment is bound to a value.

+For a large program with lots of unused variables it can be tedious to add the `_` prefix to every single variable.
+Luckily there are two ways to quickly handle this.

+One way is to run `cargo fix` which is a command that will apply every suggestion from the compiler to fix a code base.

+Another way to ignore unused variables is with the attribute `#![allow(dead_code)]`.

 #### Ignoring Remaining Parts of a Value with `..`

 Sometimes you may be dealing with a compound type that has many parts you want to ignore, and the `..` syntax is available for those instances.
 Using `..` must be unambiguous.
 If it isn't the compiler will complain.